kubernetes/kubernetes/cluster/gce/gci/README.md

 # Container-Optimized OS

 [Container-Optimized OS](https://cloud.google.com/container-optimized-os/docs),
-(previously Google Container-VM image a.k.a GCI) is a container-optimized OS image for the Google Cloud Platform (GCP).
+(previously Google Container-VM image a.k.a.
+GCI) is a container-optimized OS image for the Google Cloud Platform (GCP).
 It is primarily for running Google services on GCP.
 Container-Optimized OS is an open source OS based on the open source [ChromiumOS project](https://www.chromium.org/chromium-os), allowing us greater control over the build management,